aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 functionality, set the `s3ImportBuckets` and `s3ExportBuckets` properties for import and export respectively.
 When configured, the CDK automatically creates and configures IAM roles as required.
 Additionally, the `s3ImportRole` and `s3ExportRole` properties can be used to set this role directly.
-Note that when using  `s3ImportRole` and/or `s3ExportRole` with AuroraPostgres, you need to enable the respectives feature when declaring the DatabaseClusterEngine.
+Note that when using  `s3ImportRole` and/or `s3ExportRole` with AuroraPostgres, you need to enable the respective feature when declaring the DatabaseClusterEngine.

 You can read more about loading data to (or from) S3 here: